ThatGuyJacobee/Elite-Bot-Docs/docs/gettingstarted.md

 slug: /
 ---

 Hi there!
-Elite Bot a highly customisable and feature-packed Multipurpose Bot!
+Elite Bot is a highly customisable and feature-packed Multipurpose Bot!

 Elite Bot brings many essential and unique features together, providing solid all-round functionality.
 It comes with fantastic customisability with moderation, logging, fun and many more unique features and commands!